Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte I - Vers les Brumes/Arc C - A travers la vallée.md

 At some point during the conversation, Danika approaches the table to clear away empty plates.
 As she does, Nikolai cheerfully demands more wine.
 If the players don't intervene, the conversation proceeds as follows:

-- [[Non-Player Characters#Danika Dorakova|Danika]] greets Karl and Nikolai by name, and asks, "Haven't you already had too much to drink, boys?"
+- [[Personnages Non-Joueurs#Danika Dorakova|Danika]] greets Karl and Nikolai by name, and asks, "Haven't you already had too much to drink, boys?"
 - Nikolai waves away her words and says, "Nonsense—we've only begun!
 Two pints of wine to start, and keep them coming."
 - Danika replies, "Can I start you with some Purple Grapemash No. 3?"
 Nikolai scoffs and says, "What do you take us for—tasteless peasants?
 Red Dragon Crush, and don't be stingy."
 - As she pours their wine, Danika says idly, "Does your mother know what you're up to this evening?"
 Karl waits until he receives his pint, then grunts, "Mother's far too busy these days.
 And what she doesn't know can't hurt her." ("Or us," Nikolai charms in, elbowing his brother.
 The two chuckle, then return to their drinks.)

 If the players ask Urwin or Danika about the Wachter brothers, Urwin can tell them the information listed in <span class="citation">N2c.
 Taproom (p.
 100)</span>.
 If the players ask about their mother, or about their words about a "stupid Baron," Urwin becomes visibly uneasy, and promises to speak with the players further in the morning.
 ### Eating Dinner
-Shortly after Rictavio's story concludes, if the players ordered dinner, [[Non-Player Characters#Danika Dorakova|Danika]] approaches their table with a tray of food.
+Shortly after Rictavio's story concludes, if the players ordered dinner, [[Personnages Non-Joueurs#Danika Dorakova|Danika]] approaches their table with a tray of food.
 As she serves them, she is suddenly jostled from behind, sending one of the bowls of soup tumbling from her grasp.
 The two players sitting at the northernmost end of the table must make DC 10 Dexterity saving throws, catching the bowl on a success.
 (If both players succeed, the player with the higher result catches the bowl first.
 If neither player succeeds, the bowl topples onto the floor, spilling the soup.)

 Danika turns, revealing the culprit: a red-cheeked Brom Martikov wearing one of the painted wooden clown masks as described in <span class="citation">N2o.
 Boy' Bedroom (p.
 102)</span>.
 (Bray Martikov, wearing the other mask of the pair, is cowering behind one of the chairs of the nearest table.)